eXist-db/existdb-ansible-role/README.md

 This is an Ansible role to install and configure eXist DB (http://exist-db.org/).

-The current version is 1.0RC1 (Aug 17 2019).
+The current version is 1.0RC2 (Dec 31 2019).
 This release supports **eXist-db 5.x** and **multiple eXist-db instances** on a single host.
 For a list of changes since the public beta release, please see RELEASE_NOTES.md.